slimtoolkit/slim/README.md

 Notes:

 You can explore the artifacts DockerSlim generates when it's creating a slim image.
 You'll find those in `dist/container/artifacts`.
 One of the artifacts is a "reverse engineered" Dockerfile for the original image.
 It'll be called `Dockerfile.fat`.

+If you'd like to see the artifacts without running `docker-slim` you can take a look at the `sample_artifacts` directory in the repo (it doesn't include the image files though), but you'll find:

+*	a reverse engineered Dockerfile (`Dockerfile.fat`),
+*	a container report file (`creport.json`),
+*	and a sample AppArmor profile (which will be named based on your original image name).

 If you don't want to create a minified image and only want to "reverse engineer" the Dockerfile you can use the `image-info-only` option.

-You can get the current binaries for Macs [here](https://github.com/cloudimmunity/docker-slim/releases/download/v1.3/mac_dist.zip)
+You can get the current binaries for Macs [here](https://github.com/cloudimmunity/docker-slim/releases/download/v1.4/mac_dist.zip)

 ## BUILD PROCESS